 If you like the idea of working abroad, Sporting Opportunities offer a 4 to 12-week sports psychology internship in Ghana.

 Find out more about work experience and internships.

 'Jobs vary from becoming a sport psychology consultant as a freelance, or working for private companies or for public organisations such as the English Institute of Sport,' explains Sophia.
 'The skill set of sport psychology graduates can be applied in diverse contexts that span from working as a sport coach, PE teacher or physical activity/health specialist to working as human resource personnel in public or private-based companies.
 The choice depends on the interests of the individual and their future aspirations.'

 Sport psychology graduates most commonly become full-time practitioners who are employed by a team or a professional sporting governing body such as the English Institute of Sport (EIS).
 They may, however, choose to become self-employed consultants - this can be particularly lucrative, with consultancy fees for those working with elite athletes commonly exceeding £1,000 per day.

 'Graduates of the course at Leeds now lead sport science support programmes for teams and elite athletes, work in physical activity initiatives and interventions within the NHS and enjoy careers with national governing bodies and academic institutions,' adds Faye.

-Exercise psychologists, meanwhile, are more likely to work alongside GPs within the National Health Service (NHS) or private healthcare providers such as Bupa.
+Exercise psychologists, meanwhile, are more likely to work alongside GPs within the NHS or private healthcare providers such as Bupa.
 They may also choose to combine consultancy work with teaching and research within higher education.